CSS Form Control Styling Level 1

 ::picker-icon generates a box as if it was an child of its originating element, after any boxes generated by the ::after pseudo-element, with content as specified by content.

-1.3.
-Checkmark icon: the ::checkmark pseudo-element
+4.3.
+Styling Checkmarks: the ::checkmark pseudo-element

-The '::checkmark'' pseudo-element is only generated when the originating element supports the :checked pseudo-class and either has base appearance or an ancestor with base appearance.
+It is only generated when the originating element supports the :checked pseudo-class, and either has basic appearance or an ancestor with basic appearance.
+It is a fully styleable pseudo-element and inherits from its originating element.

-::checkmark generates a box as if it was an child of its originating element, preceding any boxes generated by the ::before pseudo-element, with content as specified by content.
+For option elements, it generates a box as if it was an child of its originating element, preceding any boxes generated by the ::before pseudo-element, with content as specified by content.

 Slider-like controls are form controls that represent progress.
 That progress may be adjustable by the user.